 The Institute aspires to be a centre of reference in the field of health research on an international level, and preferentially promotes innovation in medical and health technologies to advance in the system’s sustainability.
 This is why it participates in the ITEMAS network (Medical Technology Innovation Network), being one of its 31 units on a national level.
-It also is part of REGIC, the first Association of Clinial Research Managing Bodies, created in Spain at the instance of professionals to share experiences and create a space for interaction and training in the management of health care R&D.
+The Biodonostia HRI nowadays takes part in the ITEMAS Management Board whose role is to support the network Coordinator on its key duties.
+The Institute is also part of REGIC, the first Association of Clinial Research Managing Bodies, created in Spain at the instance of professionals to share experiences and create a space for interaction and training in the management of health care R&D.

 For me, it is both a challenge and a responsibility to lead this team of professionals, and I would like to take this opportunity to congratulate them on the extraordinary work they are doing.